halllo/ManuelsUno/README.md

 # ManuelsUno
-UNO card counter and game statistics
+UNO card counter and game statistics.
+Use it at https://manuelsuno.azurewebsites.net/